Arrow Sign: A Rapid Microscopic Diagnosis of Hair Change Associated with Epidermal Growth Factor Receptor Inhibitors

 TLDR A new method quickly detects hair changes from EGFR inhibitors using a microscope.

-The study reported a new rapid diagnostic method for detecting hair changes associated with epidermal growth factor receptor (EGFR) inhibitors using microscopic examination of plucked hairs.
-In a sample of 13 patients with stage IV lung cancer treated with gefitinib or erlotinib, a characteristic "arrow" appearance was observed in the hair root sheaths.
-This sign was present even in patients without visible hair loss or scalp changes.
-The findings suggested that EGFR inhibitors cause degeneration and fragility of hair root sheaths, and this diagnostic method could help differentiate EGFR inhibitor-related hair changes from fungal infections.
+The study reported a new rapid diagnostic method for detecting hair changes associated with epidermal growth factor receptor (EGFR) inhibitors, which are used to treat advanced malignancies.
+In a study of 13 patients with stage IV lung cancer undergoing treatment with gefitinib or erlotinib, a characteristic "arrow" appearance was observed microscopically in plucked anagen hairs.
+This appearance was due to degeneration and splitting of the root sheaths and was present even in patients without visible hair loss or scalp changes.
+The arrow sign provided a quick diagnostic tool for EGFR inhibitor-related hair changes and helped differentiate these changes from fungal infections.
+The study highlighted the impact of EGFR inhibitors on hair follicle epithelium, leading to root sheath degeneration.